Quantum Many-Body Simulations of Catalytic Metal Surfaces: Abstract

 \section{Abstract}

-Accurate quantum simulations of catalysis on metal surfaces are critical for advancing energy and materials science.
-Yet most existing methods fall short: density functional theory~(DFT), although widely used for its computational efficiency, often lacks the accuracy needed for adsorption and reaction energetics at heterogeneous metal surfaces.
-Wavefunction-based theories, in contrast, are more accurate in principle but remain prohibitively costly when applied to realistic catalytic systems.
-Here we introduce FEMION~(Fragment Embedding for Metals and Insulators with Onsite and Nonlocal correlation), a quantum embedding framework that resolves the long-standing challenge of accurately describing partially filled electronic states in metals while retaining accuracy for insulators.
-FEMION combines highly accurate solvers such as auxiliary-field quantum Monte Carlo to capture many-body effects at catalytic sites, together with a global random phase approximation treatment of nonlocal screening, providing a scalable and systematically improvable framework for accurate quantum simulations.
-We demonstrate chemical accuracy for two long-standing challenges in heterogeneous catalysis: the preference site of CO adsorption and the \ce{H2} desorption barrier on the Cu(111) surface, where conventional methods have struggled for decades.
-Beyond achieving quantitative accuracy, FEMION offers a many-body bonding analysis that reveals why DFT fails to capture the CO adsorption preference, highlighting the critical role of electron correlation in governing surface energetics.
-FEMION thus establishes a robust route to predictive, first-principles modeling of complex catalytic systems.
+Quantum simulations of metal surfaces are critical for catalytic innovation.
+Yet existing methods face a cost-accuracy dilemma: density functional theory is efficient but system-dependent in accuracy, while wavefunction-based theories are accurate but prohibitively costly.
+Here we introduce FEMION~(Fragment Embedding for Metals and Insulators with On-site and Nonlocal Correlation), a systematically improvable quantum embedding framework that resolves this challenge by capturing partially filled electronic states in metals.
+FEMION combines auxiliary-field quantum Monte Carlo for local catalytic sites with a global random-phase approximation treatment of nonlocal screening, yielding a scalable approach across diverse catalytic systems.
+Using FEMION, we address two long-standing challenges: determining the preferred CO adsorption site and quantifying the \ce{H2} desorption barrier on Cu(111).
+Furthermore, our calculations demonstrate that the recently discovered 10-electron-count rule can also be extended to single-atom catalysis processes on 3d metal surfaces, resolving controversies arising from density functional theory calculations.
+We thus open a predictive, first-principles route to modeling complex catalytic systems.